Datapack-Hub/frontend/README.md

 ## Development

-To start working on the Tellraw project, follow these steps:
+To start working on the frontend project, follow these steps:

 1. **Clone the Project:** Begin by cloning the project and installing the dependencies using your preferred package manager: